Tatiana Gonchar

 An example of a conceptual design from our completed projects.

-Over the years, I’ve developed my own method for uncovering a client’s true desires:
+Over the years, I've developed my own method for uncovering a client's true wishes:

 I start with lifestyle questions:

 Who lives in the house?
 What does a typical day look like?
-Where does the family spend most of their time?
+Where does the family spend most of its time?
 What are their hobbies?

 How often do they host guests?
 Where do they park their cars?
 Do they have pets?
 How do they use the yard in different seasons?

 Favorite materials.
 Disliked colors.
-Examples of houses they like/dislike.
+Examples of houses they like and dislike.
 Memories of places where they felt comfortable.

 After many clarifying questions, «make it beautiful» turned into a clear technical brief: